dataminelab/datareporter/SETUP.md

     * `npm run build` Builds plywood server end to the folder `plywood/server/dist/`

 * Setup docker compose
-    * `make up` or `docker-compose up --build`  to start required services like postgres app server
+    * `make up` or `docker compose up --build`  to start required services like postgres app server
-    * `docker-compose run --rm server create_db` Will start server and run. exec /app/manage.py database create_tables.
+    * `docker compose run --rm server create_db` Will start server and run. exec /app/manage.py database create_tables.
 This step is required **only once**.
+    * In case you get an error stating that Target database is not up to date, run: `docker-compose run server manage db stamp head`
-    * Any change to SQL data made on python side requires to create a migration file for upgrading the required database columns: `docker-compose run server manage db migrate`
+    * Any change to SQL data made on python side requires to create a migration file for upgrading the required database columns: `docker compose run server manage db migrate`
-    * Later on and only if necessary, in order to upgrade local database run: `docker-compose run --rm server manage db upgrade`
+    * Later on and only if necessary, in order to upgrade local database run: `docker compose run --rm server manage db upgrade`

 * Not needed anymore, might be useful for local development: start UI proxy